Overview of the Assessment

 Cautions in Interpretations

-NAEP assesses student performance in civics by administering assessments to samples that are representative of the nation's students.
+The NAEP civics assessment measures students' knowledge and skills in democratic citizenship, government, and American constitutional democracy.
 The content of the NAEP civics assessment is determined by a framework developed with the help of researchers, policymakers, and the interested public, including those with expert perspectives about civics and its measurement.
 Read more about what the assessment measures, how it was developed, who took the assessment, and how the assessment was administered.

 The results of student performance on the NAEP civics assessment are presented as average scores on the NAEP civics scale, as the percentages of students attaining NAEP civics achievement levels, and as percentile scores.
 The average scale scores represent how students performed on the assessment.
 The NAEP achievement levels represent how that performance measured up against set expectations for achievement.
 Thus, the average scale scores represent what students know and can do, while the NAEP achievement-level results indicate the degree to which student performance meets expectations of what they should know and be able to do.
 Percentile scores provide a score location below which a specified percentage of the population falls.
 Scale scores are reported at five percentiles to show trends in results for students performing at lower (10th and 25th), middle (50th), and higher (75th and 90th) percentiles.